 Germany, the home country of castles, sausages, beer, and, of course, cars.
 Lesbian, gay, and queer travelers should visit Berlin, Munich, Hamburg, and Frankfurt, as these are considered to be the biggest and gay-friendliest cities in Germany.
 But there is more, in fact, over 60 annual LGBT Pride events all around the country.

 What about the Couple’s travel plans for 2020?

 Their year 2020 started for the passionate food travelers Sascha and Torsten with planning many, many trips for, especially in Europe.
 Even Karl’s home country and Austria were on their bucket list followed by Italy and Spain.
 But then, we all know what happened to our plans for 2020…

 “Barcelona is a city that is a special place for us and one of our favorite places.
-Torsten visited Barcelona nearly 22 times and he “infected” me with his love for this amazing Spanish city.
-So, our honeymoon was in Barcelona and we try to go there as many times as possible!
-We hope to make it happen in 2020 – I think it may be the first destination we want to travel to as soon as it will be possible.
+Torsten visited Barcelona nearly 22 times and he “infected” me with his love for this wonderful Spanish city.
+So, our honeymoon was in Barcelona, and we try to go there as many times as possible!
+We hope to make it happen in the near future – I think it may be the first destination we want to travel to as soon as it will be possible.
 At exactly this time I am writing this text we would be in our camper.
-We rescheduled it and we will explore our home country Germany for some beautiful hidden places as we think traveling in Germany will be very popular this year.”
+We rescheduled it, and we will explore our home country Germany for some beautiful hidden places as we think traveling in Germany will be very popular this year.”

 And then, Corona hit the world…

 When everything happened in Europe at the beginning of March, both guys were shocked and actually directly affected by the lockdown.
 Back then, they were working in Austria for a befriended hotel at Lake Wolfgang.
 Just one day after their arrival there, Austria announced the lockdown.